 Scope and arrangement

-Files for conferences, workshops, and festivals include transcripts from a talk on improvisation Matheson gave at the Talking Dance Project conference in Berkeley (1994) and correspondence and notebooks from her trip to the Leningrad State Conservatory Festival of Music and Dance (1989).
+Files for conferences, workshops, and festivals include transcripts from a talk on improvisation Matheson gave at the 1994 Talking Dance Project conference in Berkeley, and correspondence and notebooks from her 1989 trip to the Leningrad State Conservatory Festival of Music and Dance.
 Graduate work contains extensive research material for Matheson's thesis on Niblo's Garden and consists of notes arranged by chapter, subject, or repository visited; typescripts of her thesis; and slides.
-Other subjects include Kenneth King and the dance partnership of Ted Shawn and Margaret Wallman Correspondence with King and Wallman is interspersed with her research notes.
+Other subjects include Kenneth King and the dance partnership of Ted Shawn and Margaret Wallman.
+Correspondence with King and Wallman is interspersed throughout her research notes.
 Files on King also contain detailed notes on Matheson's experience dancing in King's piece Battery.

 Personal material consists of correspondence, juvenilia, poems, and diary entries, as well as fliers, programs, and choreographic notations that represent Matheson's own work as a dancer.
 Many diary entries take the form of unsent letters to friends, supervisors, and romantic interests, and represent the concerns, thoughts, and feelings of a young dancer trying to find her personal and professional niche.
 Photographs are primarily souvenir and publicity photographs of unidentified dancers and include many reproductions of Achille Volpe's images of dancers from the 1920s and 1930s.

 Project files are arranged alphabetically by publication or subject.
-Of note is extensive correspondence with national and international theaters regarding stagings of Balanchine's choreography which Matheson collocated for Choreography by George Balanchine and a transcript of an interview Matheson did with Richard Bull, Cynthia Novack, and Peentz Dubble for her article on "Improvisation" for the International Encyclopedia of Dance.
+Of note is extensive correspondence with national and international theaters regarding stagings of Balanchine's choreography, which Matheson collocated for Choreography by George Balanchine, and a transcript of an interview Matheson did with Richard Bull, Cynthia Novack, and Peentz Dubble for her article on "Improvisation" for the International Encyclopedia of Dance.
 Additional interviews consist of a transcript of her interview with Nikita Dolgushin and audio recordings of Twyla Tharp and Mark Morris recorded for Dance as a Theatre Art.
-Files for her role of writer, and later associate editor, at Dance Magazine are loosely arranged by magazine section.
+Dance Magazine files are loosely arranged by magazine section.

 Arrangement